(Originally published on 10/28/11)

-In this culinary cathedral, my regular dinner companions and I had nicknames for certain regulars—men and women whom we didn’t know by name but nonetheless needed to identify on occasion—and I suppose some of them had nicknames for us.
+In this culinary cathedral, my faithful dinner companions and I had nicknames for certain regulars—men and women whom we didn’t know by name but nonetheless needed to identify on occasion—and I suppose some of them had nicknames for us.
 And, if they did, more power to them!
 There was, for instance, the “Mean Old Man,” whom I saw collapse on a sidewalk not too far from the diner during a winter snowstorm.
-I don’t know what happened to him after that night, but I never saw him again in the diner, or walking the streets of the neighborhood.
+I don’t know what happened to him after that night, but I never saw him again in the diner, or walking the local streets.
 And whatever happened to those two old sisters who always dined together?
 At least I think they were sisters.
-A funny thing about them…they never seemed to appreciate that fellow Homo sapiens existed on the same terra firma as they did.
+The seasons changed but the pair never did.
+They were perpetually glum—winter, spring, summer, and fall.
 Thus, their richly earned “Glower Champions” moniker.
-So, when they suddenly fell off the face of the earth, I surmised they had moved to Florida and warmer climes to live out their remaining years.
-Are they in heaven now?
-Actuarial tables would suggest the answer is very likely yes.
+When they suddenly vanished without so much as a goodbye, I surmised they had moved to Florida and warmer climes to run out the clock of their saturnine existence.
+Gone, yes, but not forgotten.

 And then there was this fellow named Lenny.
-Here was an example of actually knowing the man’s real first name, but running with a nickname instead.
-What always struck us about Lenny was that he never—ever—paid for his lunch or his dinner.
+Here was an example of actually knowing the man’s real first name but running with a nickname instead.
+What always struck us about Lenny was that he never—ever—paid for his lunch or dinner.
 A little diner detective work on our parts concluded he had, perhaps, won a bet of some sort from the owner, who was not averse to gambling.
 This could at least explain the free meals.
-But, apparently, there was nothing in the terms of this bet that compelled the diner owner to treat him civilly while he was collecting his winnings.
-And so, this middle-aged, hangdog bachelor named Lenny had to endure more than a little teasing from time to time.
-Asked about his love life at one point, Lenny pathetically said something to the effect that he was dating “several people,” which set himself up for a major slap down from the individual indebted to him, who roared, “You jerk-off!”
+Apparently, though, there was nothing in the terms of the bet that compelled the diner owner to treat him civilly while he was collecting his winnings.
+And so, this middle-aged, hangdog bachelor named Lenny had to endure more than a little teasing.
+Asked about his love life at one point, Lenny, rather pathetically, said something to the effect that he was dating “several people,” which set himself up for a major slap down from the individual indebted to him, who roared, “You jerk-off!”
 And from that moment forward, Lenny was no longer Lenny to us, but “Jerk-off” forevermore.
-Eventually, Jerk-off, too, disappeared from the diner scene—perhaps when the terms of the bet were fulfilled—and was last seen on the neighborhood streets looking pretty bad.
+Eventually, Jerk-off, too, disappeared from the diner scene—perhaps when the terms of the bet were fulfilled—and was last seen in the area looking worse for wear.
 Jerk-off was obviously very ill and, it seemed, not long for this earth.

 I remember, too, very old and very loud Mark, who had a most interesting indentation on his skull, which I christened a “skin-dentation."
-He very abruptly vanished from sight and sound.
-Heaven?
+He very abruptly disappeared from sight and sound.
+The great greasy spoon in the sky?
 Probably.
-And then, of course, there was the ubiquitous Seymour, a taxi service guy.
+And then, of course, there was the ubiquitous Seymour, a taxi driver.
 He was diagnosed with lung cancer while at the top of his game on the diner stage.
-Trooper that he was, he continued to appear during his chemo treatments, looking—sadly—increasingly worse for wear with each passing day.
+Trooper that he was, he continued to appear during his chemo treatments, looking—sadly—like his days were numbered, which they were.

-Call it life...as seen through the lens of a favorite diner.
+Call it life...as seen through the lens of a favorite diner, where not everybody knows your name.

 No comments: